Archie Goodwin (comics): Star Wars

 In 1976, Goodwin replaced Gerry Conway to become the eighth editor-in-chief of Marvel Comics, with the understanding that it would only be temporary until a permanent replacement could be found.
 He ultimately resigned at the end of 1977 and was replaced by Jim Shooter.
 While Goodwin was editor-in-chief, Marvel secured the rights to publish the Star Wars film's comic adaptation and tie-in series, which then sold phenomenally well (helped by a dearth of other Star Wars merchandise at the time) at a point when the comics industry was in severe decline.
 Goodwin recalled about the Star Wars comic book, "That really worked ... but I can't take any credit for it.
 Roy Thomas is the one who brought it to Marvel, and he had to push a little bit to get them to do it."
 He followed Thomas in adapting the Star Wars characters into an ongoing comic book with artist Carmine Infantino, as well as continuing the story (pre-Return of the Jedi) in a daily comic strip.
 Goodwin wrote the strips under his own name, although many websites and other sources erroneously claim he used the pseudonyms R.S.
 Helm and Russ Helm.
 Writer Mark Evanier corrected the matter by stating "Archie did write the Star Wars comic strip (as well as other Star Wars material) but only under his own name.
 Russ Helm was a completely different person writing under his own name."
 During Goodwin and Infantino's tenure on Marvel's Star Wars series, it was one of the industry's top selling titles.
 He wrote comic book adaptations for Marvel of the two Star Wars sequels as well as other science-fiction films such as Close Encounters of the Third Kind and Blade Runner.
-In 1979, Goodwin wrote an adaptation of the first Alien movie named Alien: The Illustrated Story which was drawn by Walt Simonson and published by Heavy Metal.